 Once upon a time, there was a big debate among people who cared about such things regarding whether or not Green Day was truly “punk.”
 Of course they were.
-If the Ramones and the Buzzcocks — playing rough, speedy pop songs (yes, on a major label) — are considered “punk,” why not Green Day?
+If the Ramones and the Buzzcocks — playing the exact same kind of rough, speedy pop songs (yes, on a major label) — are considered “punk,” why not Green Day?
 And as they grew older, they revealed that they were actually heirs to the Kinks and the Who all along.
 And all the better for it.
 (Green Day’s hidden gems?
 Their instrumentals.
 The surf-rock “Last Ride In” and the spy-movie homage “Espionage” are awesome.)

 After three years of bucolic isolation, in July of 1989, my family moved from a rural country house back to civilization (or at least as close to civilized as Yuba City can come)…and back to cable TV.
 I spent the final month of summer break gorging myself on a hundred channels, especially MTV.
 One of the first videos I saw was Guns N’ Roses’ “Paradise City,” with its chiming guitars, anthemic chorus, and the band’s late-80s brand of swagger and charisma on full display.
 Up to that point, I had mentally filed them with Motley Crue and Poison and the other hair metal bands a lot of my slack-jawed middle-school peer group had been into.